ae640a/ae640a.github.io/_syllabus/winter17/week01.md

   - Robot Simulation using Gazebo
 homeworkTopics:
   - Install <a href="http://releases.ubuntu.com/16.04/">Ubuntu 16.04</a> and <a href="http://wiki.ros.org/kinetic">ROS Kinetic</a> on laptop
+  - Complete all <a href="http://wiki.ros.org/ROS/Tutorials">beginner tutorials</a> on ROS
 lectureSummary:
 references:
   - Software setup scripts <a href="https://github.com/Mayankm96/setup-ubuntu">here</a>